AltanDH/3005FP/README.txt

 Steps to Run:
 1. Create a database in Postgres using pgAdmin4
+2. Import the provided DDL.sql file into the created Database, then Execute it to make the DB tables.
-2. Execute the DDL.sql then DML.sql file in that order in pgAdmin4 to create the DB tables and data
+3. Import the provided DML.sql file into the created Database, then Execute it to populate the DB tables with starting data.
-3. Create a project in IntelliJ Community Edition with Maven selected (otherwise you're on your own), select quickstart for archetype
+4. Create a project in IntelliJ Community Edition with Maven selected (otherwise you're on your own), select quickstart for archetype
-4. Go into DatabaseHandler.java and set your database name, username, and password (pgAdmin4 data)
+5. Go into DatabaseHandler.java and set your database name, username, and password (pgAdmin4 data)
-5. Place the pom.xml file in the root folder location, remove any auto generated pom file
+6. Place the pom.xml file in the root folder location, remove any auto generated pom file
-6. Run the HFCMSApp.java file
+7. Run the HFCMSApp.java file

 Video Link:
 -